 A hybrid workforce is an arrangement by which employees can work across different locations or with flexible schedules.
-In this type of workplace, flexibility is important as the team includes both in-office workers and remote hires who are brought into the company based on their specific skillsets.
+Flexibility is important in this type of workplace as the team includes both in-office workers and remote hires brought into the company based on their specific skill sets.

 The benefits of having a hybrid workforce